3 Questions To Ask Yourself Before You Open A Gym

 - How come they won’t let me train people with my shirt off?

-- THIS PLACE IS A PRISON!
+- (tosses chair through a window) THIS PLACE IS A PRISON!

 Stop being a child.